 We finished the installation and then let it cure for a couple weeks.
 To create the polished, smooth surface, we called in a floor polisher to grind down the surface of the stones.
 That process usually takes about four steps, starting with a heavy grit and gradually moving to finer and finer ones until at the end it looks almost like polished glass.
 That took about ten or twelve days.

 I’ve worked on some major mosaics projects around the world, including big hotels, casinos, public squares, churches, and other places.
 I worked on restorations to a number of the old mosaics in the Vatican.
 Here in the United States my biggest projects that are open to the public are the Encore Hotel and the Treasure Island Hotel in Las Vegas.
 I once had to tile a very big swimming pool in Saskatchewan in the middle of winter.
-It was so cold that we had to build a structure around the swimming pool, warming it up with heaters, to maintain a constant 65 degrees, which is the perfect temperature for the materials to set and dry properly.
+It was so cold that we had to build a structure around the swimming pool, warming it up with the best ceramic heater we could find, to maintain a constant 65 degrees, which is the perfect temperature for the materials to set and dry properly.

 I have assistants and helpers that I send all over the world for these projects.
 A number of former students still collaborate with me, some based in Italy and some here in New York.
 But I’m still the one that takes care of all the details.
 I still want to touch every single piece of mosaic because I built my name that way.
 I just love what I do and I’m fortunate enough to be able make a good living out of it.